 In addition to the above damages, you may also be entitled to punitive damages.
 This is an additional amount of compensation awarded in cases involving particularly reckless and negligent behavior on the part of the at-fault driver.

-If you or a loved one have been injured as the result of a motorcycle accident, call Sabuco, Beck, Hansen & Massino, P.C. today to schedule your legal consultation with our firm.
+If you or a loved one have been injured as the result of a motorcycle accident, call Sabuco Beck, P.C. today to schedule your legal consultation with our firm.
 Our experienced Will County motorcycle accident attorneys can help you hold responsible parties accountable for the damages they caused and assist you in getting the compensation you deserve.
-With offices throughout Will County and the surrounding area, call Sabuco, Beck, Hansen & Massino, P.C. today at (815) 730-8860 for an initial consultation.
+With offices throughout Will County and the surrounding area, call Sabuco Beck, P.C. today at (815) 730-8860 for an initial consultation.

 Great job, thank you all.